 In January and March 2020, KORE announced results from exploration programs at the Long Valley that defined a new exploration strategy for both oxides and sulphides.
-The ground re-logging, geophysics, mapping and field sampling generated data-driven, high priority oxide gold drill targets and defined clear targets for drilling sulphide
+The drill chip re-logging, geophysics, mapping and field sampling generated data-driven, high priority oxide gold drill targets and defined clear targets for drilling sulphide "feeder" structures.

-"feeder" structures.
 KORE plans to drill the highest priority targets in 2020 subject to financing and permitting from the US Forest Service.

-During the year ended December 31, 2019, the Company accrued \$197,926 as a recovery of costs on the Long Valley project pursuant to certain due diligence activities.
-This recovery was received in full subsequent to December 31, 2019.
+During the three months ended March 31, 2020, the Company recorded \$7,978 (December 31, 2019 - \$197,926) as a recovery of exploration costs on the Long Valley project pursuant to certain due diligence activities, which was received in full during the quarter ended March 31, 2020.